 The criminal justice system has been brought into disrepute after an anonymous lawyer in Victoria was found to be a secret police informant.
 The notorious case of Lawyer X, also known as Informer 3838, was a criminal defence barrister who represented many figures in Melbourne’s so-called ‘underworld,’ including major drug traffickers, murders and Mafia members.
 Since coming to the forefront, public opinion has raised strong doubt about the hundreds of past convictions, the concept of professional privilege, and the dangerous practice of certain police tactics.

-NSW Police Forced to Conduct Internal Audit
+NSW Police Forced to Conduct Internal Audit of sources and informants

 NSW Police were forced to conduct an internal audit of almost two decades’ worth of covert sources to ensure no similar scenario has occurred.
 It is by no stretch of the imagination to suspect this disgraceful conduct of police and lawyers has crept into New South Wales and other states and territories across Australia.
 In fact, many solicitors in NSW said they had heard rumours of members of their profession informing on their clients to police.
 Although the NSW Police have insisted their inquiry has not found evidence of alleged breaches of legal professional privilege similar to Lawyer X, the inquiry’s findings have not been internally released.